How Much Does It Cost to Re-Side a House?

 - No painting or staining required

-- Lightweight installation reduces labor costs
+- Lightweight siding installation reduces labor cost

 - Wide variety of colors and textures available

-- Most affordable option for most homeowners
+- Most affordable option for many homeowners

 Fiber Cement (James Hardie)